nguyenvk/NBAdrafts/README.md

 1. description - applied to an INPUT[text] element.
 The team name, player name, and position of a selection.
 2. password - applied to an INPUT[text] element.
 The password to allow for creation and removal of selections.
 3. selection - applied to an INPUT[text] element.
 The selection/position of the draft.
 The selection value to use when creating a draft position using FORM.class="selection-add".
 The selection value to use when removing a draft position using FORM.class="selection-remove".
 The search value to use when searching draft selection using FORM.class="draft-search".
-4. year - applied to an INPUT[text] element.
-The year of the draft.
-The search value to use when searching draft values using FORM.class="draft-search".
+4. year_end - applied to an INPUT[text] element.
+The year of the last desired draft.
+A search value to use when searching draft values using FORM.class="draft-search".
+5. year_start - applied to an INPUT[text] element.
+The year of the first desired draft.
+A search value to use when searching draft values using FORM.class="draft-search".

 Rel Attribute Values
 --------------------